-- reasonable travel expenses (including accommodation, meals, airfares and ground transport) using economy class (except in extraordinary circumstances) for the student/s attending the event and, where needed, a chaperone.
-Only domestic travel and travel to New Zealand is eligible for funding, provided the travel is permitted by COVID-19 restrictions. - the cost of event registration or tickets.

-the cost of materials necessary to participate in competitions (such as equipment required for the competition or team uniforms).
+- reasonable travel expenses (including accommodation, meals, airfares and ground transport) using economy class (except in extraordinary circumstances) for the student or group of students attending the event, activity or competition and, where needed, a chaperone.
+Only domestic travel and travel to New Zealand is eligible for funding, provided the travel is permitted by COVID-19 restrictions. - · the cost of registration or tickets for the event, activity or competition - the cost of materials necessary to participate in competitions (such as equipment required for the competition or team uniforms).